 Folklore, films and widespread hearsay have given the FLORIDA KEYS – a hundred-mile chain of islands that runs to within ninety miles of Cuba – an image of glamorous intrigue they don’t really deserve; at least, not now that the go-go days of the cocaine cowboys in the 1980s are long gone.
 The Keys can more accurately be described as an outdoor-lover’s paradise, where fishing, snorkelling and diving dominate.
 Terrific untainted natural areas include the Florida Reef, a great band of living coral just a few miles off the coast.
 But for many, the various keys are only stops on the way to Key West.
 This self-proclaimed “Conch Republic” has vibrant, Caribbean-style streets with plenty of convivial bars in which to while away the hours, watching the spectacular sunsets.

-Wherever you are on the Keys, you’ll experience distinctive cuisine, served for the most part in funky little shacks where the food is fresh and the atmosphere laidback.
-Conch, a rich meaty mollusc, is a specialty, served in chowders and fritters.
-There’s also key lime pie, a delicate, creamy concoction of special Key limes and condensed milk, that bears little resemblance to the lurid green imposter pies served in the rest of the US.
+Wherever you are on the Keys, you’ll experience distinctive cuisine, served for the most part in hip little shacks where the food is fresh and the atmosphere laidback.
+Conch, a rich meaty mollusc, is a speciality, served in chowders and fritters.
+There’s also key lime pie, a delicate, creamy concoction of special Key limes and condensed milk that bears little resemblance to the lurid green imposter pies served in the rest of the US.